RhyG/portfolio_site/README.md

 # Portfolio site

-The purpose of this website is as an online portfolio that potential employers and the generally curious can have a look at.
-Visitors will be able to see some of my skills, things I have worked on and the kind of person I am overall.
+The purpose of my portfolio site is to establish a personal brand, and allow prospective employers and clients to establish who I am, the skills I possess and the kind of work I have done.
+Particularly in the growing digital world, a personal site is an extension of your resume.
+It is a practical example of what you are capable of, and gives you a chance to express yourself creatively and in a way that represents you.

 ![Website image](https://raw.githubusercontent.com/RhyG/portfolio_site/master/docs/images/website_demo.png "Website image")